 Survivors of police brutality and their familes, community leaders, and local organizations are demanding that Baltimore City end its gag order policy.
 A serious violation of free speech, Baltimore City requires a mandatory “non-disparagement” clause -- on all individuals who settle police misconduct claims.
-The “non-disparagement” clause otherwise known as a gag order -- silences victims of police abuse from talking about what happened to them with the public, including members of the press.
+The “non-disparagement” clause otherwise known as a gag order -- silences survivors of police abuse from talking about what happened to them with the public, including members of the press.
 Baltimore City is one of the few jurisdictions in the country that has the practice of requiring gag orders to settle police misconduct cases.
-This policy is a choice: Baltimore city does not have to silence police abuse victims.
+This policy is a choice: Baltimore city does not have to silence police abuse survivors.

 What’s the Problem?